outsinre/outsinre.github.com/_posts/2019-11-30-terminal-shell-sed.md

 [3]+ 21812 Running                 sleep 302 &
 ```

 Numbers in brackets are job IDs while numbers that follow job IDs are PID.
+More about job control, please refer to [Manual 7.1 Job Control Basics ](http://www.faqs.org/docs/bashman/bashref_78.html).

+BTW, a _daemon_ does not belong to job as it _detach_es from Shell and gets out of Shell management.
+Process suspended or running in background belong to job.
+Putting a job background allows starting another job as the Shell is _release_d.

 Finally, we go to `sed`.
 It is just a sample of the many programs managed by Shell.
 Nothing more required to clarify.